jdhuang-csm/bayes-drt/README.md

 The easiest way to install `bayes_drt` is to first clone or download the repository to your computer, and then install with `pip`.
 To clone or download the repository, click the green "Code" button at the upper right.
 Once the repository is on your computer, nagivate to the top-level bayes_drt directory and install it with the following command:

     pip install .

+The first time you import `bayes_drt`, several model files will automatically be compiled, which will take some time (~20 minutes).
+However, once compiled, the model files will be stored with the package and will not need to be recompiled.
+If you encounter an error message such as "WARNING:pystan:MSVC compiler is not supported" or "distutils.errors.DistutilsPlatformError: Unable to find vcvarsall.bat" during this step, see the note below - you may be missing a necessary compiler.

 *Note:* `bayes_drt` requires `pystan`, which requires a C++ compiler for Windows systems.
 If you're running Windows and already have a C++ compiler installed, such as the MingW-w64 C++ compiler, the above command should work.
 If you do not have a working C++ compiler, you will need to install one before installing `bayes_drt`.
 This can be done via the command `conda install libpython m2w64-toolchain -c msys2` if you're using Anaconda.
 See https://pystan.readthedocs.io/en/latest/windows.html#windows for more details.

 ### Dependencies